 I am a theoretical particle physicist with interests in many areas of High Energy

-I have expertise in the analysis of the structure of the proton, in particular Parton Distribution Functions (PDFs) of the proton, and in perturbative calculations for vector boson, top-quark pair, and QCD jet production at the LHC.
+I have expertise in the analysis of the structure of the proton, in particular proton Parton Distribution Functions (PDFs), and in perturbative calculations for vector boson, top-quark pair, and QCD jet production at the LHC.

-I have extensively worked on Physics Beyond the Standard Model (SM) and tested predictions of several extensions of the SM at the LHC to investigate possible signatures of New Physics.
+I have extensively worked in Physics Beyond the Standard Model (SM) and tested predictions of several extensions of the SM at the LHC to investigate possible signatures of new physics interactions.

-I have also contributed to develop modules of the xFitter, an open source platform for multiple studies in Quantum Chromodynamics.
+I am a long term collaborator of the CTEQ group, a world leading collaboration for studies on the structure of the proton.
+While postdoc at DESY Hamburg, I collaborated with the PROSA group, and contributed to develop modules of the xFitter, an open source platform for multiple studies in Quantum Chromodynamics.

 Cooperative agreement KSU - DESY Hamburg (Germany).